aws-ia/terraform-awscc-dropshare/README.md

-# Dropshare Connection: AWS S3
+# Dropshare Connection - AWS S3

-> Terraform Module to create a Dropshare Connection  with AWS S3 and AWS CloudFront.
+> Terraform Module to create resources for a Dropshare Connection with AWS S3 and AWS CloudFront.

 ## Table of Contents